Raychatronics09/MeXE402_Midterm_Almonte-RayIvanC.--Blasco-TreatySherrizahL./README.md

 + dataset[''].mean(): This calculates the mean (average) value of the column, excluding any missing values.

-**The code dataset.head(5) is used to display the first 5 rows of a Pandas Data Frame named dataset.**
+**Figure 1.5: Displays the first 5 rows of a Pandas Data Frame named dataset.**
 ![image](https://github.com/user-attachments/assets/f36dd3bf-ef9f-4d32-a4dc-cb343ea16b80)

-**This code imports the NumPy library and sets print options for better formatting of numerical output.**
+**Figure 1.6: Imports the NumPy library and sets print options for better formatting of numerical output.**
  ![image](https://github.com/user-attachments/assets/576c569c-a348-4e7c-93a4-0cfa067ec4ae)

 + import numpy as np: This line imports the NumPy library, which is a powerful tool for numerical computations in Python.